A linear AFL for quaternion algebras: Introduction

 Fix a non-archimedean local field $F$ and some $n\geq 1$.
 The linear arithmetic fundamental lemma (AFL) conjecture of Q. Li \cite{Li} states a family of identities between derivatives of orbital integrals on $GL_{2n}(F)$ and intersection numbers on moduli spaces of strict formal $O_F$-modules of height $2n$.
 It has a global motivation which is parallel to that of W. Zhang's unitary AFL \cite{Z} and which is related to the trace formula comparison of Leslie--Xiao--Zhang \cite{LXZ}.
 We refer to \cite{Z_survey_18} and the introduction of \cite{LM2} for this global aspect and henceforth focus on the local setting.

 While the unitary AFL has been proved \cite{Z19, M_loc_const, MZ, ZZ}, the linear AFL conjecture is still open.
 It is, however, known to hold when $n\leq 2$, see \cite{Li_GL4}.
 Moreover, both the conjecture and its validity for $n\leq 2$ have been extended to a biquadratic setting by Howard--Li \cite{HL} and Li \cite{Li_future}.
-This has been further generalized to also cover the non-basic situation in \cite{LM1}.
+A non-basic version of both the linear and the biquadratic AFL is formulated and reduced to the basic setting in \cite{LM1}.

 The linear AFL concerns orbital integrals for hyperspecial test functions and moduli spaces for $GL_{2n}$ for hyperspecial level (good reduction).
 In a recent article, Li and the second author formulated a variant that relates parahoric test functions on the analytic side with moduli spaces for central simple algebras on the intersection-theoretic side.